rla/alternative-router/README.md

 The before-handler predicate calls its first argument when the request should pass it.
 Otherwise it should produce the response itself.

+## Route-path matching

+A path will match the route when:

+ * Path and rule are `/`.
+ * Path is an atomic value and the route is same atomic value or a variable.
+ * Path is `/(P1, P2)`, route is `/(R1, R2)` and R1 matches P1 and R2 matches P2.

+## Route priority

+Routes are tested in reverse to the adding order.
+Overlapping routes can be added.
+Structurally equivalent routes cannot be added.
+Routes are overlapping when one route has atom in position of route variable in the other.
+Routes are structurally equivalent when:

+ * Both routes are `/`.
+ * Both routes are variables.
+ * Both routes are same atomic values.
+ * One route is `/(A1, B1)`, the other is `/(A2, B2)` and
+   A1, A2 are structurally equivalent and B1, B2 are structurally equivalent.

+Structural equivalence is used for detecting duplicate rules.
+This plays nice with the `make/0` goal.

 ## List of predicates

 ### Adding new routes